havrak/vimwiki---dark-and-responsive/README.md

-# CSS/JS/html for vimwiki
+[#](#) CSS/JS/html for vimwiki
 * dark theme by default
 * syntax highlighting via google prettify
 * straightforward css, actually editable by end user
 * mobile friendly
 	* this includes tables which get reformated

-Live version of might be available on [havrak.xyz](http://havrak.xyz).
+Live version of might be available on [wiki.havrak.xyz](https://wiki.havrak.xyz).
+If you wish to display the site, you need to accept the self signed certificate (or use http).

 Basic setup in .vimrc (vimwiki is stored in ~/.vim/vimwiki):